Jobcrazy/BitTorrent-DHT-Spider/README.md

 * Compile the spider

 ```
-You should go to the spider directory of this project:
+You should go to the dhtspider directory of this project:
-$ cd /path/to/project/spider
+$ cd /path/to/project/dhtspider

 and then compile:
 $ make